JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Related Work

-\cite{agustsson2019generative,akbari2019dsslic} explored explicitly utilizing semantics in image compression but both to a limited extent.
-To be specific, \cite{agustsson2019generative} only used semantics for bitrate allocation in a somewhat constrained setting, requiring that users choose to preserve some semantic regions while ignoring others.
-Moreover, \cite{agustsson2019generative} ignored R-D performance and only quantified R-P performance of its semantics-aware codec indirectly through an uncommon mIoU vs. bpp curve. \cite{akbari2019dsslic} used semantics only for up/downsampling and focused only on R-D performance.
+\cite{agustsson2019generative,akbari2019dsslic} explored explicitly utilizing semantics in image compression but both to a limited extent. \ch{Specifically, \cite{agustsson2019generative} only used semantics for bitrate allocation in a somewhat constrained setting, requiring that users choose to preserve some semantic regions while ignoring others. \cite{akbari2019dsslic} used semantics only for up/downsampling.
 Also, BPG was used to compress the residuals of its semantics-aware codec, making it difficult to assess the contributions from semantics.
-Our work differs from the previous two works mainly in the following three aspects.
-First, we study how semantics can be explicitly used as a fundamental substitute to the low-level visuals instead of only as some auxiliary side information.
-Second, our work considers the general compression setting without any limiting assumption such as that distinct semantic regions are of different levels of importance to the end user, which is essential to~\cite{agustsson2019generative}.
-Finally, through rigorous quantitative study, we demonstrate the improved performance of our semantics-aware codecs in terms of R-P, R-D, and R-A.
+Apart from the different compression objectives (to be discussed in the next section), our work differs from the previous two in the following aspects.
+First, we study how semantics can serve as a fundamental supplement to visuals that boosts PAD performance instead of only as some auxiliary side information.
+Second, our work considers the general compression setting without any limiting assumption such as that distinct semantic regions are of different levels of importance to the user, which is essential to~\cite{agustsson2019generative}.}

-It is worth noting that the recent learned codecs, due to their end-to-end nature, might be \textit{implicitly} leveraging semantics.
-Nevertheless, no existing work concretely verified this hypothesis and our work demonstrates that \textit{explicitly} employing semantics achieves significant improvements in R-PAD performance.
+\paragraph{Compression Objective} \ch{Most existing works focus only on R-D and ignore perception quality~\cite{taubman2012jpeg2000,webp,bpg,agustsson2017soft,toderici2016variable,toderici2017full,balle2016end,balle2017end,balle2018variational,rippel2017real,minnen2018joint,li2018learning,mentzer2018conditional,johnston2018improved,tschannen2018deep,theis2017lossy,akbari2019dsslic}.
+Codecs in this category fail to produce reconstructions that look good to humans in low bitrates despite their strong R-D performance, as observed in previous work ~\cite{agustsson2019generative}.
+The underlying reason of this mismatched performance is that distortion, including the more recent ``perceptual'' distortions~\cite{wang2003multiscale,johnson2016perceptual,zhang2018the}, is fundamentally at odds with perception quality especially in low bitrate settings~\cite{blau2018the}. \cite{agustsson2019generative} focuses on R-P while ignoring distortion completely.
+The reconstructions look appealing at the first glance but have low fidelity.
+This suggests that when designing codecs, we should simultaneously consider both perception and distortion for better overall quality. \cite{tschannen2018deep,santurkar2018generative} focus on joint perception-distortion optimization, but only on thumbnail images.}